 Fermented tea is tea whose leaves have been oxidized.
 The tea leaves pick up all sorts of flavors and aromas during this process and even become darker.
 Hence the name black tea, especially in the West.
 The Chinese regard it as red tea because when brewed, it appears rich red in color.

 Types of Black Tea

-There are many kinds of tea are popular in different countires, each country has feature types but spread to worldwide these years.
+There are many kinds of tea that are popular in different countries, each country has feature types but spread worldwide these years.

-Da Hong Pao, Keemun, Lapsang Souchong, Dianhoung, Yingdehong, Jiu Qu Hong Mei and Pu-erh (truly fermented black tea) are all from China.
-Taiwan’s Sun Moon Lake easily takes the day as the best known black tea, Indians usually enjoy Assam, Darjeeling, Kangra, Munnar and Nilgiri black teas, Korea gives us Jaekseol, Nepal is known for its Nepali, and last but not least are Ceylon and Rize from in Sri Lanka and Turkey respectively.
+Da Hong Pao, Keemun, Lapsang Souchong, Dianhong, Yingdehong, Jiu Qu Hong Mei, and Pu-erh (truly fermented black tea) are all from China.
+Taiwan’s Sun Moon Lake easily takes the day as the best-known black tea, Indians usually enjoy Assam, Darjeeling, Kangra, Munnar, and Nilgiri black teas, Korea gives us Jaekseol, Nepal is known for its Nepali, and last but not least are Ceylon and Rize from in Sri Lanka and Turkey respectively.

-Some other kinds of the famous black tea around the world are : Chai tea, Earl Grey and English breakfast.
+Some other kinds of famous black tea around the world are Chai tea, Earl Grey, and English breakfast.
 The most well-known of these are;

 - Earl Grey is a black tea infused with bergamot oil.